-In collaboration with Wood PLC, City Science are contributing to the development of a Sustainable Transport Strategy for the City of York Council.
-In line with the council’s requirements, the strategy focusses on promoting active travel and bus usage for a planned housing development in the city’s rural surrounds.
-This is necessary to support the city in achieving its carbon, growth, and sustainability targets.
+In collaboration with Wood PLC, City Science contributed to the development of a Sustainable Transport Strategy for the City of York Council Local Plan.
+The strategy focused on promoting active travel and bus usage for a planned housing development in the city’s rural surrounds.
+Our role focused on providing the active travel and bus evidence base and interventions, to support the city in achieving its carbon, growth, and sustainability targets.

-The City of York Council is planning for a new garden village, a 1000 home development outside and to the south east of the city’s urbanised area.
-The council is keen to promote bus and active travel options for the development, owing to their:
+This commission was to support the City of York Council with planning for a new garden village, a 1000 home development outside and to the south east of the city’s urbanised area.
+The council was keen to promote bus and active travel options for the development, owing to their:

 - Target of being carbon neutral (including transport-related emissions) by 2030

 - Ambition to promote sustainable and healthy lifestyles

 - Prediction of negative impacts upon an already crowded local road network if there is a dependency upon cars

 City Science Response